 Medical professionals across the spectrum agree: all women of childbearing age should take a multivitamin containing folic acid.
 Whether or not you are planning a pregnancy, on the off chance you may become pregnant, folic acid will help prevent birth defects.
 If you are specifically trying to become pregnant, or are currently pregnant, see our section on Prenatal Multivitamins.
-If you are over age 50, your nutrient needs change -- you no longer need iron, but should up your B vitamin intake.
+If you are over age 50, your nutrient needs change -- you no longer need iron, but you should up your B vitamin intake.
 In that case, see our discussion of Multivitamins for Adults over 50.

-Premenopausal women lose iron during menstruation, so experts advise that women in this age group take a multivitamin with iron, such as Garden of Life Vitamin Code Raw Women's Multivitamin (Est. $25 for 120 capsules).
+Premenopausal women lose iron during menstruation, so experts advise that women in this age group take a multivitamin with iron, such as Garden of Life Vitamin Code Women's Multivitamin (Est. $25 for 120 capsules).
 At 8 mg, it's slightly below the RDA for iron of 18 mg, but if you eat a balanced diet, 8 mg should be sufficient, say experts.
-It also contains only 21 mg of calcium, which is below the current recommendation of 1,000 mg, but, again, you may not need that much in addition to a healthy diet.
+It also contains only 21 mg of calcium, which is below the current recommendation of 1,000 mg, but, again, you may not need that much if you have a healthy diet.
 In addition, the role of calcium supplementation has come under scrutiny of late, so this is a good choice for women who are leery of supplementing for calcium.
 As always, check with your health care provider for specific recommendations for your unique needs.

-Where Garden of Life Vitamin Code Raw shines is in its other ingredients, including a probiotic and the 800 mcg of folate (folic acid), which is higher than the RDA's of 400 mcg for females from age 14 to menopause, 600 mcg for pregnant women, and 500 mcg for breastfeeding women, but it's well within safe upper limits.
-Its ingredients have been certified by an independent, professional testing organization for accuracy in ingredients and labeling; it also contains no contaminants.
+Where Garden of Life Vitamin Code shines is in its other ingredients, including a probiotic and the 800 mcg of folate, which is higher than the minimum RDA of 400 mcg for females from age 14 to menopause, 600 mcg for pregnant women, and 500 mcg for breastfeeding women, but it's well within safe upper limits.
+Its ingredients have been certified by an independent, professional testing organization for accuracy in labeling; it also contains no contaminants.
 It's claimed to be formulated for ease of digestion and swallowing (although these statements have not been evaluated by the FDA) and users concur, saying the pills are easy to swallow.
-The contents can also be removed from the capsules and sprinkled over food, something you can't do with most multivitamins.
+The contents can also be removed from the capsules and sprinkled over food or added to juice, something you can't do with most multivitamins.

-Elsewhere in this Report:
+Elsewhere in this report: